National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/onboarding.md

 Table 2.
 N3C Projects: Common Roles and Expectations

 On the topic of diverse teams, N3C encourages appropriate attribution of work, including for support roles in projects.
-See Chapter [X](#publishing-and-sharing) for guidance on publishing and attribution.
+See @sec-publishing for guidance on publishing and attribution.

 ### Team Science {#sec-onboarding-team-science}

-As shown in Table X, an N3C investigation requires a team of individuals who brings together different skills, knowledge domains, and expertise.
+As described above in @sec-onboarding-team-role, an N3C investigation requires a team of individuals who brings together different skills, knowledge domains, and expertise.
 In this way, N3C studies naturally emphasize Team Science.

 'Team Science' is essentially collaborative research where studies are conducted by teams and groups (large and small) rather than individual investigators.